-Resume and cover letter to email@example.com or Director, 215 E. 9th Street, 7th Floor, Cincinnati OH 45202.
-No phone calls.
-Persons of diverse populations are encouraged to apply.
-EOE.
+If interested, please send resume and cover letter to email@example.com or Attn: Kendra Massey, 215 E 9th St, 7th Fl.
+Cincinnati, OH 45202.
+No phone calls please.
+Persons of diverse backgrounds and men are encouraged to apply.
+We are an EOE employer.

-Women Helping Women, a nonprofit located in downtown Cincinnati, is seeking a Chief Financial Officer with experience managing and reporting on federal grants, and a desire to impact lives in Hamilton and Butler counties.
-Our CFO is responsible for the financial operation of the agency, which includes preparation of agency financial statements, budget development and monitoring and grant financial development, reporting and billing.
-In addition, this individual serves as the agency’s Human Resource and Information Technology Officer.
+Women Helping Women, a nonprofit located in downtown Cincinnati, is seeking a Finance Director with experience managing and reporting on federal grants, and a desire to impact lives in Hamilton and Butler counties.
+Our Finance Director is responsible for the financial operation of the agency, which includes preparation of agency financial statements, budget development and monitoring and grant financial development, reporting and billing.
+In addition, this individual serves as the agency’s Information Technology Officer.